SumavisionQ5/WiiStation/README.md

 * Modification of some dynamic compilation instructions on the PPC Dynarec, such as SLLV, SRLV, SRAV, Final Fantasy 9 and Biohazard 3 (Resident Evil 3) can be run.
 (Part of the division instruction uses a static compilation instruction)

-* Emulation of more instructions, such BREAK and SYSCALL, makes more games to be playable with the PPC Dynarec (ex., EA Sports F1 2000).
+* Emulation of more instructions, such as BREAK and SYSCALL, makes more games playable with the PPC Dynarec(ex., EA Sports F1 2000).

-* Many other emulation, speed and events improvements, some of them courtesy of PCSX-ReARMed.
+* Many other improvements to emulation, speed, and events, some of them courtesy of PCSX-ReARMed.

 ## Goals